benjamink/ansible-helloworld/ansible_workflow.md

 ## Initializing kitchen-ansible

-In order to do test-driven-development it's good to have a proper frame-work to run the Ansible code in virtual development machines before deploying to production.
+In order to do test-driven development it's good to have a proper framework to run the Ansible code in virtual development machines before deploying to production.
 A great tool for this is [kitchen-ansible](https://github.com/neillturner/kitchen-ansible) which is a derivative of [test-kitchen](https://github.com/test-kitchen/test-kitchen) designed specifically for Ansible.

-Once the role scaffolding is generated as above it is necessary to initialize the role for test-kitchen.
+Once the role scaffolding is generated as shown above it is necessary to initialize the role for use with test-kitchen.
 This can be done in one of two ways depending on which virtualization system you chose to work with.

 ### Using Vagrant